BirdeeHub/birdeevim/README.md

     That separate file is located at ./nix/customPluginOverlay.nix Access the plugins defined there with pkgs.customNVIMplugins

-    they were the only thing that isnt just a big list in the main flake file so I moved them to their own place.
+    It was the only thing that isn't just a big list in the main flake file so I moved them to their own place.
 Plus, they can be messy occasionally

 ---